An image of factors to consider when personalizing your sales cadence

 This will help your salespeople form an image of your prospect and personalize the sales experience for each group.
 It can also help you determine who not to target for each goal.

-For example, suppose a prospect with a specific buying habit is slowing you down from achieving a cadence goal.
-You can note it in the persona and look for prospects primed for said goal already.
+For example, if you notice a prospect with a specific buying habit delays your progress toward a cadence goal, note it in the persona and seek prospects already primed for that goal.

 How to create prospect personas